 ARTIST BIO

-Paige Smith is a visual artist and experimental filmmaker whose artwork investigates the connections between human bodies and external places.
-She received her BFA in Film and Post Baccalaureate Diploma in Contemporary Art from Simon Fraser University, and is currently an MFA candidate at the University of Waterloo.
-Paige's broad training has cultivated a diverse practice spanning moving-image, performance, print material, installation and more.
+She received her MFA (Studio Art) from the University of Waterloo, and her BFA (Film) and Post Baccalaureate Diploma (Contemporary Art) from Simon Fraser University.
 Her artistic-research has been supported by various institutions including the Social Science and Humanity Research Council of Canada and the British Columbia Art Council.
-Additionally, she has been involved in numerous national and international exhibitions, including the Vancouver International Film Festival, Audain Gallery, LUMEN Festival, and Massy Arts Society.
+Additionally, she has exhibited internationally in France, the United States, and Canada, including recently with the Vancouver International Film Festival (VIFF) and University of Waterloo Art Gallery (UWAG).
 Her work can be found in the permanent collection of Video Out Distribution.

 Paige lives in Waterloo, Ontario, which is situated within the Haldimand Tract, land that was granted to the Six Nations of the Grand River, and within the territory of the Attawandaron, Anishinaabe, and Haudenosaunee peoples.
 She was born and raised in Vancouver, British Columbia on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh nations.